Nowshera Virkan Tehsil: Towns

-Nowshera Virkan Tehsil has many small towns such as Chak Dhoni Chand, Garmula Virkan, Jago Wala New, Phamma Sraa, Tatlay Aali, Nokhar, Kot Ladha, Jalhan, Bhiri Shah Rahman, Majo Chak, Karyal Kalan, Mattu Bhaiky, Artali Virkan, Pirthi Pur, Mangoki Virkan, Buddha Goraya, Leel Virkan, Aulakh Bhaike, Chandhar Kalan, Hardouday Virkan, and Matto Bhikay.
+Nowshera Virkan Tehsil has many small towns such as Chak Dhoni Chand, Garmula Virkan, Jago Wala New, Fateh ki, Phamma Sraa, Tatlay Aali, Nokhar, Kot Ladha, Jalhan, Bhiri Shah Rahman, Majo Chak, Karyal Kalan, Mattu Bhaiky, Artali Virkan, Pirthi Pur, Mangoki Virkan, Buddha Goraya, Leel Virkan, Aulakh Bhaike, Chandhar Kalan, Hardouday Virkan, and Matto Bhikay.

 Demographics

 Population

 According to the 2023 census, Nowshera Virkan Tehsil has a population of approximately 640,780, with an average annual growth rate of 3.21% since 2017.
 The tehsil covers an area of 678 square kilometers, resulting in a population density of about 945.10 people per square kilometer.
 The literacy rate in Nowshera Virkan Tehsil is 71.36%.
 The tehsil includes the Municipal Council of Nowshera Virkan, which had a population of 59,639 in 2023.